 Azure SQL Servers and Databases

 OutSystems on Microsoft Azure solution template uses Azure SQL Database service.
-Each environment contains one SQL server and two SQL databases - the Platform/Applications database, and the Sessions database.
+Each environment contains one SQL server and three SQL databases - the Platform/Applications database, the Logging database, and the Sessions database.

 The price tier of all created databases is “S3 Standard”.